-The Senior Excellence in Research Award (SERA) goes to four or five seniors who have been significantly active in undergraduate research during their time at UWM and who propose a research plan for their senior year.
-Applications are due March 15, 2017 for the following academic year.
+The Senior Excellence in Research Award (SERA) goes to a small group of seniors who have been significantly active in undergraduate research during their time at UWM and who propose a research plan for their senior year.
+Applications are due April 1, 2019 for the following academic year.
 The SERA award recipients meet monthly to discuss their research progress and will share their outcomes with an oral presentation at a colloquium in the spring.
-They also serve as ambassadors for undergraduate research in various ways including class visits and media interviews.
+They also serve as ambassadors for undergraduate research in various ways including class visits, outreach events and media interviews.

 Emily Gerstein is a senior Material Science and Engineering student working with Dr. Hugo Lopez on the development of mathematical models capable of predicting rapid solidification phenomena in Co-Cr alloys for biomedical implants.
 These models will aid in elucidating the effects of cooling on the resulting microstructure and segregation of alloying elements in the hopes of decreasing the effects of wear and corrosion while in the human body.
 In advancing her knowledge of metallurgy, Emily also presently interns with MetalTek International, and hopes to pursue higher education in Metallurgical Engineering.
 Email: firstname.lastname@example.org.